We shared a great summer with KidsAct!

 For the final performance, the students will be asked to wear black or navy blue pants, shorts, or skirts (no jeans, please!)
 Also, each student should wear a bright, solid-colored shirt free of logos or designs, along with dark colored, laced or buckled soft-soled shoes.

 We are so thrilled to work with your young performers this summer!
-Please feel free to email Education Director Frannie Shepherd-Bates, at firstname.lastname@example.org with any and all questions.
+Please feel free to email the Education Directors at firstname.lastname@example.org with any and all questions.

 Frequently Asked Questions

 General Program Questions: